-Performance and follow up
+Performance and Follow Up

-SKF follows up on the performance related to both the Code of Conduct and the Code of Conduct for suppliers and subcontractors and reports progress externally via the annual report (Annual Report - 2015).
+SKF follows up on the performance related to both the Code of Conduct and the Code of Conduct for Suppliers and Subcontractors and reports progress externally via the annual report.

-This statement is made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 and sets out the steps the SKF Group has taken to ensure that slavery and human trafficking is not taking place in company operations or supply chains.
+This statement is made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 and sets out the steps that SKF has taken to ensure that slavery and human trafficking is not taking place in company operations or supply chains.